neelsmith/coursecal/docs/topics.md

 ---

-We can load topics from a file.
+We can load topics from a text file.
+Each non-empty line is either an entry for a class day, or a header for a section of the course.
+The difference between the two is that headers start with one or more `#` characters indiciating the header level in markdown output.

 ```scala
 val f = "src/test/resources/greek101.txt"
 val topics = Topics(f)
 ```

-They have a Vector of `TopicEntry`s:
+Non-empty lines are parsed into `TopicEntry`s:

 ```scala
 assert(topics.entries.size == 15)